xonixx/xonixx.github.io/awk.md

 ## Why awk? -better shell

-AWK is an interpreted language.
-It is very minimalistic.
+AWK - fascinating mini-language almost unchanged for decades.
+It is an interpreted language, very minimalistic.

-A meager minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O.
+A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O.
 Perhaps, we can say that it contains the minimum of features less than which it would be impossible to program on it at all.

 Canonical and very fascinating [book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) authored by the entire trio of A, W and K creators, which came out back in 1988, but it has not completely lost its relevance.

 > Read The AWK Programming Language, a joy to read, one of the finest docs ever written, I reckon.